Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Experiments

 We use the FACET benchmark~\citep{gustafson2023facet}, which spans 52 occupation classes with gender, skin tone, and age annotations.
 We adopt the same class list, prompt template, and preprocessing as SFID.
 We evaluate this downstream task on each backbone (CLIP~\citep{radford2021learning} with ResNet-50~\citep{he2016deep} and ViT-B/32~\citep{dosovitskiy2020image}, and XVLM~\citep{zeng2021multi}) across all five baselines.
 Utility is measured by top-1 accuracy.
 Fairness is measured by

-where $\hat{Y}$ is the predicted class, $c \in \mathcal{C}$ is a demographic class, and $a \in \{0,1\}$ is the sensitive attribute.
-This captures the average demographic disparity in per-class recall, i.e., how much one group is recognized as class $c$ more often than another.
+where $\hat{Y}$ is the predicted class, $c \in \mathcal{C}$ is a task class, and $a \in \{0,1\}$ is the sensitive attribute.
+This captures the average demographic disparity in per-class prediction rates, i.e., how much more often one group is predicted as class $c$ than another.
 Lower $\Delta DP$ indicates less disparity.